 Shared Services Mentorship Program

-Mentorship runs over 3, 10-week session from September – June.
+Mentorship runs over 2, 15-week sessions from September – June.
 Mentors are trained staff who are partnered with a child/youth or small group of children/youth who have a need to enhance their self-esteem, self-regulation, and resiliency skills.
-Activities are designed to meet the needs and interests of the mentee, and to help develop self-confidence, community connectedness and life skills.
-Mentors coach and reinforce pro-social development, act as an agent for participation in positive leisure and recreation, and support the expansion of social support networks.
+Activities are designed to meet the needs and interests of the mentee and to help develop self-confidence, community connectedness, and life skills.
+Mentors coach and reinforce pro-social development, act as an agent for participation in positive leisure and recreation and support the expansion of social support networks.

-The program is designed to address the needs of school aged children and youth aged 5 – 18 years.
-The youth that are referred to the project demonstrate both persistent behavior, emotional or social struggles.
+The program is designed to address the needs of school-aged children and youth aged 6 – 18 years.
+The youth that are referred to the project demonstrates both persistent behavior, emotional or social struggles.
 The youth often have difficulty with peer relationships and/or have barriers to making friends, as well as lacking a connection in some way to the community or an existing support network.
-Mentors spend time with at-risk children and youth, either directly in the school, at the John Chisholm location, or out in the community, based on each child’s unique individual need.
+Mentors spend time with at-risk children and youth, either directly in the school, at the John Chisholm location, or out in the community, based on each child’s unique individual needs.